 - Moisten the tent.

-- Apply Ultramar Shampoo and rub it in with a soft brush.
+- Apply cleaning agent and rub with a soft brush.

 - Let the canvas absorb the solution for about 10 minutes and then rinse it using plenty of water.
 Prolong the absorption time if necessary.